 Supplementation of lutein with other carotenes like zeaxanthin has shown improvements in eye health and even improvements in brain function (R).

 While no established RDI for lutein exists, generally speaking, 5 to 10 mg per day appears to be beneficial (R).

 Tips to Get More Lutein

 Fill your plate with some greens.
 Some of the best food sources of lutein include kale, spinach, parsley, peas, leafy lettuce, squash, egg yolks, and Brussels sprouts (R).

-Research involving controlled studies indicate high intakes of lycopene may decrease the chances of cancers of the mouth, pharynx, and larynx (R).
+Research involving controlled studies indicates high intakes of lycopene may decrease the chances of cancers of the mouth, pharynx, and larynx (R).
 Pesticides are no match for lycopene and they can protect the body from the harm that might come from consuming these toxins (R).
 Like other carotenoids, lycopene is able to help protect the body from cancer.

 How Much Lycopene Do We Need?

 There is no RDA for lycopene but on average, people get around 6 to 10 mg per day (R).
 Ideal amounts appear to be around 8 to 21 mg per day for improving health.

 Tips to Get More Lycopene